 Software development is full of abstractions.
 We couldn't do without them.
-Yet leaky abstractions are particularly problematic because they often directly and negatively affect productivity.
+Yet leaky abstractions are particularly problematic because they negatively affect productivity.
 Joel Spolsky has famously discussed this years ago.

 One of the keys to a successful software project is appropriate levels of abstraction.
 We must know when to make an abstraction and when not to.
 This skill is related to knowing when not to optimize.
 I'm not saying not to abstract or optimize.
 That would be silly.
 I'm saying to do it at the right time, and only when you need to.
 Knowing the right time and when is the rub.